This Seattle to San Francisco road trip itinerary contains affiliate links.

 However, and whilst we could have stopped over at any of these coastal towns, we decided to stay in Florence due to its (relatively) large size and proximity to the mighty Oregon Dunes National Recreation Area.

-The largest expanse of coastal sand dunes in the world, this hypnotic landscape is definitely worth visting when driving Seattle to San Francisco.
+The largest expanse of coastal sand dunes in the world, this hypnotic landscape is definitely worth visiting during a San Francisco to Seattle road trip (or a Seattle to San Francisco road trip).

 4pm – Explore the Sand Dunes and Sea Lion Caves: